MaxOhn/rosu-v2/README.md

 - `wiki/{locale}[/{path}]`: The general wiki page or a specific topic if the path is specified

 The api itself provides a bunch more endpoints which are not yet implemented because they're really niche and/or missing any documentation.

-If you find an endpoint on the [api page](https://osu.ppy.sh/docs/index.html) that you want to use but is missing in rosu-v2, feel free to open an issue or even write a PR.
+If you find an endpoint on the [api page](https://osu.ppy.sh/docs/index.html) that you want to use but is missing in rosu-v2, feel free to open an issue.

 ## Usage